Loading ...

 1. Introduction

-Every book begins with an introduction, in order to outline its purpose and relevance.
-When speaking of an employee handbook, it is also meant to give an overview of your company.
-Its background, key products and services, mission, aims and values.
-All in all, it should be a summary of what your company is and why you do what you do.
+Every book begins with an introduction to outline its purpose and relevance.
+When discussing an employee handbook, it is also intended to provide an overview of your company, including its background, key products and services, mission, aims, and values.
+Overall, it should summarise what your company is and why you do what you do.

-Given you will be providing the handbook as part of an onboarding process, a good introduction can help to integrate and align new staff with your company from the outset.
-However, try to keep it top-level.
-You don’t want to have to be constantly amending and updating the handbook.
-For example, you can outline the vision which influenced the creation of the company, but avoid putting its whole story up to date.
+Since you will be providing the handbook as part of the onboarding process, a strong introduction can help integrate and align new staff with your company from the beginning.
+However, try to keep it at a high level.
+You don’t want to constantly amend and update the handbook.
+For example, you can outline the vision that influenced the creation of the company, but avoid providing its complete historical account.

 2. Equal Opportunities and Non-discrimination Policies

-Your team needs to know what constitutes acceptable and unacceptable behaviour with regard to equal opportunities.
-Workplace equality is one of the more painful topics of today’s working landscape.
-Therefore every company needs to partake in banning discrimination in the professional environment.
+Your team needs to understand what constitutes acceptable and unacceptable behaviour regarding equal opportunities.
+Workplace equality is one of the more challenging topics in today’s working landscape.
+Therefore, every company must actively work to eliminate discrimination in the professional environment.

 The policy section should include your stance on things like: